 Liposuction Safety

 Plastic surgery is safer than ever.
 Regarding liposuction safety, risks are minimal because the procedure isn’t especially invasive.
-That said, there are rare complications that occur but are rarely an issue if a certified plastic does your surgery surgeon.
+That said, there are rare complications such as a fat embolism that occur but are rarely an issue if a certified plastic does your surgery surgeon.
+If however you experience something like a fat embolism it is important to contact your surgeon immediately.

 A study done by the Journal of the American Society of Plastic Surgeons looked at 1,000 cases of severe liposuction complications.
 The study concluded that most would have never happened if proper safety protocols were followed.